Hospitaller colonization of the Americas: History

-Poincy first went to Saint Christopher in 1639 as the appointed governor under the Compagnie des Îles de l'Amérique.
+Poincy first went to Saint Christopher in 1639 as the appointed governor for the Company of the American Islands.
 King Louis XIII soon after made Poincy his Lieutenant-General for the entire Caribbean.
 Poincy began to invest heavily in building projects on the island.
-He extended French rule to other islands, establishing the first European settlement on Saint-Barthélemy in 1648, and founding a settlement on St. Croix in 1650-51.
+He extended French rule to other islands, establishing the first European settlement on Saint-Barthélemy in 1648, and founding a settlement on St. Croix in 1650–51.
 He sent an additional 300 men to reinforce and take over the small French settlement on Saint-Martin.
-There he negotiated the Treaty of Concordia, determining the boundary between the French and Dutch settlements that remains in place today.
+There he negotiated the Treaty of Concordia, determining the boundary between the French and Dutch settlements that still remains at present.

 Poincy also established himself as the absolute ruler of the islands, resisting the authority of the failing French company.
-He became embroiled in conflict with the Capuchin missionaries, who disapproved of the governor's consorting with local English, Dutch, and Huguenot Protestants, and of his refusal to liberate the children of baptized slaves.
+He became involved with conflict with the Capuchin missionaries, who disapproved of the governor's consorting with local English, Dutch, and Huguenot Protestants, and of his refusal to liberate the children of baptized slaves.
 Poincy also provoked resentment at his harsh treatment of subjects who resisted him.
 In addition he drew disfavor from the Order of Malta when he used income from the Order's commandry estates in Europe to pay for his grand style of living on the island.

 The company's directors decided to replace Poincy.
 They commissioned Noëlle Patrocles de Thoisy, a gentleman from Burgundy, to replace him, obtaining an order from the king summoning the governor back to France.
 Poincy refused to comply.
 His militia drove Thoisy off the island, and ultimately Thoisy was captured and sent back to France in chains.